Battle of Kolubara: Third Austro-Hungarian invasion of Serbia

 All of the valleys of northwestern Serbia were swamped by constant rainfall.
 The mountains had been covered in snow since early October.
-Acknowledging the opportunity that such conditions presented, Putnik told his closest advisors: "All my strategy consists in placing the 'Serbian national mud' between the enemy's fighting line and his supplies".
-On 31 October, von Frank's 5th Army pushed down into the region between the Sava and Drina rivers while Potiorek's 6th Army drove west across the Drina and into the Jagodnja plateau.
-Austria-Hungary's third invasion of Serbia commenced on 6 November 1914, with intense artillery fire strafing a series of Serbian border towns.
+Acknowledging the opportunity such conditions presented, Putnik told his closest advisors: "All my strategy consists in placing the 'Serbian national mud' between the enemy's fighting line and his supplies."
+On 31 October, von Frank's 5th Army pushed into the region between the Sava and Drina rivers, while Potiorek's 6th Army drove west across the Drina and into the Jagodnja plateau.
+Austria-Hungary's third invasion of Serbia commenced on 6 November 1914, with intense artillery fire striking a series of Serbian border towns.
 On 7 November, the Austro-Hungarian 5th and 6th Armies attacked across the Drina.
-Outnumbered and in desperate need of ammunition, the Serbian Army offered fierce resistance but was forced to retreat.
-The 3rd Army fell back against a road by the Jadar River in an effort to block the Austro-Hungarian advance towards Valjevo, and the 1st Army retreated southward into the Serbian interior.
+Outnumbered and in desperate need of ammunition, the Serbian army offered fierce resistance but was forced to retreat.
+The 3rd Army fell back against a road by the Jadar River to block the Austro-Hungarian advance towards Valjevo, and the 1st Army retreated southward into the Serbian interior.
 The Užice Army managed to prevent the Austro-Hungarians from crossing the Drina.

-On 8 November, the Austro-Hungarians attacked the Serbian 2nd Army near Cer Mountain and came within 1.6 km of the Serbian frontline, entrenching themselves at the foot of the mountain.
-The 2nd Army was given orders to hold the Austro-Hungarians down for as long as possible and, if its position became untenable, to retreat towards the right bank of the Dobrava River and position itself to block the approach to Valjevo.
+On 8 November, the Austro-Hungarians attacked the Serbian 2nd Army near Cer Mountain, coming within 1.6 km of the Serbian frontline, entrenching themselves at the foot of the mountain.
+The 2nd Army was given orders to hold the Austro-Hungarians for as long as possible and, if its position became untenable, to retreat towards the right bank of the Dobrava River and position itself to block the approach to Valjevo.
 Elsewhere, the Austro-Hungarians drove a wedge between the 1st and the 3rd Armies and forced another Serbian retreat.
-Later that day, the Serbian Government held a joint session with the Serbian Supreme Command with regard to Serbia's worsening military position.
-Putnik stressed that it was critical for Serbia to hold the Kolubara and the towns within its vicinity and suggested for the Serbs to make a separate peace with Austria-Hungary if that proved impossible.
-That notion was rejected by Pašić, who urged further resistance to the Austro-Hungarians and threatened the resignation of his government if peace discussions began.
+Later that day, the Serbian government and the Serbian Supreme Command held a joint session concerning their worsening military position.
+Putnik stressed that Serbia needed to hold the Kolubara and the towns within its vicinity and suggested that the Serbs make a separate peace with Austria-Hungary if that proved impossible.
+That notion was rejected by Pašić, who urged further resistance to the Austro-Hungarians and threatened his government's resignation if peace discussions began.
 The session ended with the Serbian government and the Supreme Command agreeing to fight on.